 What are some hidden causes of sugar sensitivity?

-Hidden causes include poor brushing, medical conditions like dry mouth, and gum disease.
-Certain medications can also increase sensitivity.
+Hidden causes of sugar sensitivity include poor oral hygiene, gum disease, and medical conditions like dry mouth.
+Certain medications can also contribute to enamel erosion, making teeth more sensitive.

 What are the treatment options for sugar sensitivity?